 After that, it was a waiting game to receive back approval from the platforms.
 We received approval from Apple Podcasts first after just a couple days.
 The longest wait was from Google Play, which took about a week.

 I’d recommend having a couple weeks before your podcast launch date to begin this process.
 It can take up to a week just for the approval from the platforms, so it’s important to reserve enough time to figure all of this out.

 So there you have it, a high-level overview of the equipment and tools we used to launch a podcast.
-Stay tuned for the first official episode 001 of the Break the Twitch podcast, launching tomorrow, July 25!
+The first official episode of the Break the Twitch podcast launches July 25!
 Below are all the places where you can find episode 001 and future episodes.